barfriedman1/FDA_drug_recall/README.md

-# FDA Drug Recalls Analysis Dashboard
+# FDA Drug Recalls Analysis

 A Streamlit web application that analyzes and visualizes FDA drug recall data in real-time using the OpenFDA API.

 ## Description of the project:
-This interactive dashboard provides insights into drug recalls in the United States by fetching live data from the FDA's Enforcement Reports API.
+This interactive graphs provides insights into drug recalls in the United States by fetching live data from the FDA's Enforcement Reports API.
 The reports are updated on a weekly basis and the data considered highly organized.
 The application categorizes recall reasons into meaningful groups and visualizes trends to help understand patterns in pharmaceutical safety issues.